iam3dski/Prework-Study-Guide1/README.md

-# Prework-Study-Guide1
+# prework-study-guide
-Boot Camp Prework Study Guide for Students
+A study guide for course pre-work